ArgoCanada/argoFloats/README.md

 5. `applyQC` is used to set questionable data to `NA`.
 This uses quality-control (QC) flags that are present in the argo data.

 6. `plot` is used to create a map plot.
+The image shows water depth in metres, determined through a call to the `getNOAA.bathy` function in the `marmap` package.

 7. A label is drawn above the map, showing the number of profiles.
 This illustrates the use of `[[`, a generic R function that is used in argoFloats